Shahnazi2002/txt-to-bin/README.md

 # txt-to-bin
-Convert Text to Binary code
+This Text to Binary Converter lets you convert any Text to Binary Code.